Close

 Socioeconomic status

 Socioeconomic position influences fast food intake, and research consistently finds that lower socioeconomic status is associated with poorer dietary practices9.
-On the other side, socioeconomic status (SES) refers to income, education, financial security, and perceived social standing/class10.
+Socioeconomic status (SES) refers to income, education, financial security, and perceived social standing/class10.
 Thus, socio-economic status (SES) not only affects the quality of life but also influences access to societal opportunities and advantages.
 In this regard, a study found a significant association between income and fast food frequency11.
 While overall were unaccustomed to fast food, a notably higher percentage of working Russian adults consumed it compared to non-working individuals12.
 Moreover, it was reported that women with higher education were more likely to consume fast food than men13.
 On the other hand, lower education was independently associated with lower household income, blue-collar employment, and higher fast food intake14.

 Portion size